If you’re an Amazon seller, you’re probably already aware of the Sponsored Brand option in Seller Central’s Campaign manager.

 Amazon made a number of updates to Sponsored Brands in 2019, mainly in the functionality.

-These updates included Dynamic ASIN optimizations, that meant Amazon would dynamically choose which of your ASINs was most likely to lead to a conversion, and place that in the ad.
+These updates included Dynamic ASIN optimizations, which meant Amazon would dynamically choose which of your ASINs was most likely to lead to a conversion, and place that in the ad.

 And a number of new targeting options including: